bjarkeh97/EARTH/README.md

 ## Roadmap

-The following items may be added in future releases:
+The following items could be interesting for future releases:

 * Packaging and release on PyPI
 * Model diagnostics, including ANOVA decompositions as in Friedman (1991)